rbrusnicki/whatsapp-logger/README.md

 3. If you get path errors:
    - Update the paths in both `run_hidden.vbs` and `start_whatsapp_logger.bat`
    - Make sure all files are in the correct directory

+4. If contact's messages aren't being logged:
+   - Verify the contact name matches exactly as shown in WhatsApp
+   - Check for any special characters or emojis in the contact name
+   - Try using the input method first to test the exact name

 ## Security Note